kamalbuilds/pulse/README.md

-# 🎯 SolVibes: Tinder-Style Prediction Markets on Arcium
+# 🎯 Pulse: Tinder-Style Prediction Markets on Arcium

 **A privacy-preserving prediction markets platform that makes forecasting as addictive as social swiping**